Uniformly Valid Post-Regularization Confidence Regions for Many Functional Parameters in Z-Estimation Framework: Introduction

 \section{Introduction}

 High-dimensional models have become increasingly popular in the last two decades.
 Much research has been conducted on estimation of these models.
 However, inference about parameters in these models is much less understood, although the literature on inference is growing quickly; see the list of references below.
-In particular, despite its practical relevance, there is almost no research on the problem of construction of simultaneous confidence bands on many target parameters in these models (with two exceptions being \cite{BCK-LAD} and \cite{ZC17}).
+In particular, despite its practical relevance, there are few papers trying to solve the problem of construction of simultaneous confidence bands on many target parameters in these models.
+(One exception is \cite{BCK-LAD}.
+Simultaneous confidence bands have been constructed by Bonferroni adjustments but the resulting confidence bands are often conservative, see, e.g., simulation results in \cite{vandeGeerBuhlmannRitov2013}.)
 In this paper we provide a solution to this problem by constructing simultaneous confidence bands for parameters in a very general framework of moment condition models, allowing for many functional parameters, where each parameter itself can be an infinite-dimensional object, and the number of parameters can be much larger than the sample size of available data.

 As a substantive application, we apply our general results to provide simultaneous confidence bands for parameters in a logistic regression model with functional response data